jctemp/istio-service-mesh/docs/04-prerequisites.md

 fi
 ```

-Depending on the system, it might be necessary to add the current user to a special group which grants access to the docker socket.
+Post-installation, depending on the system, it might be necessary to add the current user to a `docker` group which will grant access to the docker socket.

 ```bash
 sudo groupadd docker